neoclide/coc.nvim/Readme.md

 ## Sources

-Navtie source are provided in javascript code and are enabled by default.
+Navtie sources are impletemented in javascript and are enabled by default.

 Name         | Description                                           | Use cache   | Supported filetypes